-Our Audit Committee is composed of Mr. Margolis, Ms. Kosecoff and Mr. Hodgson, with Mr. Margolis serving as chairman of the committee.
-We comply with the audit committee requirements of the SEC and Nasdaq, which require that the Audit Committee be composed of at least one independent director at the closing of our IPO, a majority of independent directors within 90 days following our IPO and all independent directors within one year following our IPO.
-Our Board has determined that Mr. Margolis and Ms. Kosecoff meet the independence requirements of Rule 10A-3 under the Exchange Act and the applicable listing standards of Nasdaq.
+Following this offering, our Audit Committee will be composed of Mr. Margolis, Ms. Kosecoff and Mr. Hodgson, with Mr. Margolis serving as chairman of the committee.
+We intend to comply with the audit committee requirements of the SEC and Nasdaq, which require that the Audit Committee be composed of at least one independent director at the closing of this offering, a majority of independent directors within 90 days following this offering and all independent directors within one year following this offering.
+We anticipate that, prior to the completion of this offering, our Board will determine that Mr. Margolis and Ms. Kosecoff meet the independence requirements of Rule 10A-3 under the Exchange Act and the applicable listing standards of Nasdaq.
 Accordingly, we are relying on the phase-in provisions of Rule 10A-3 of the Exchange Act and the transition rules applicable to companies completing an initial public offering.
-In addition, our Board has determined that Mr. Margolis is an "audit committee financial expert" as defined in Item 407(d)(5)(ii) of Regulation S-K promulgated under the Securities Act.
+In addition, our Board has determined that Mr. Margolis is an "audit committee financial expert" as defined in Item 407(d)(5)(ii) of Regulation S-K promulgated under the Securities Act of 1933, as amended (the "Securities Act").
 This designation does not impose on any duties, obligations or liabilities that are greater than are generally imposed on members of our audit committee and our Board.
-The Audit Committee's responsibilities include:
+The Audit Committee's responsibilities upon completion of this offering will include:

-- appointing, approving the compensation of, and assessing the qualifications, performance and independence of our independent registered public accounting firm; - pre-approving audit and permissible non-audit services, and the terms of such services, to be provided by our independent registered public accounting firm; - discussing the scope and results of the audits with our independent registered public accounting firm and reviewing, with management and that accounting firm, our interim and year-end operating results; - reviewing our policies on risk assessment and risk management; - reviewing and discussing with management and the independent registered public accounting firm our annual and quarterly financial statements and related disclosures as well as critical accounting policies and practices used by us; - reviewing the adequacy of our internal control over financial reporting;
+appointing, approving the compensation of, and assessing the qualifications, performance and independence of our independent registered public accounting firm;

-- establishing policies and procedures for the receipt and retention of accounting-related complaints and concerns; - monitoring our compliance with legal and regulatory requirements as they relate to our financial statements and accounting matters; - preparing the Audit Committee report required by the rules of the SEC to be included in our annual proxy statement; - · reviewing all related party transactions for potential conflict of interest situations and approving all such transactions; and - reviewing and discussing with management and our independent registered public accounting firm our earnings releases and any financial information and earnings guidance provided to analysts and rating agencies.
+- pre-approving audit and permissible non-audit services, and the terms of such services, to be provided by our independent registered public accounting firm; - discussing the scope and results of the audits with our independent registered public accounting firm and reviewing, with management and that accounting firm, our interim and year-end operating results; - reviewing our policies on risk assessment and risk management; - reviewing and discussing with management and the independent registered public accounting firm our annual and quarterly financial statements and related disclosures as well as critical accounting policies and practices used by us; - reviewing the adequacy of our internal control over financial reporting; - establishing policies and procedures for the receipt and retention of accounting-related complaints and concerns; - monitoring our compliance with legal and regulatory requirements as they relate to our financial statements and accounting matters; - preparing the Audit Committee report required by the rules of the SEC to be included in our annual proxy statement; - reviewing all related party transactions for potential conflict of interest situations and approving all such transactions; and - reviewing and discussing with management and our independent registered public accounting firm our earnings releases and any financial information and earnings guidance provided to analysts and rating agencies.